 This last point catches many disputers unaware.
 Buyer Protection is not an "unconditional guarantee" refund policy.

 To win a claim, eBay must believe that the buyer fundamentally did not get what they paid for.
 Some examples that may surprise buyers include:

 - If you purchased a product, it was delivered in a timely fashion, and it is substantially the same as other products of the same make/model, eBay will not refund you simply because it turns out that you're very dissatisfied with the product.

 - Similarly, a product that is inexpensive and generally recognized to be poor in quality is not likely to be refunded even if it breaks within the first 45 days you have it.

-- A used item purchase is rarely refunded for breakage even if it was originally a high-quality, brand-name item. eBay usually rules that previous use has resulted in normal wear and tear and that buyers knowingly take a risk when buying a used item that the item may break soon after purchase.
+- A used item purchase is rarely refunded for breakage even if it was originally a high-quality, brand-name item.
+Notably, eBay usually rules that previous use has resulted in normal wear and tear and that buyers knowingly take a risk when buying a used item that the item may break soon after purchase.

 It's worth noting that items that arrive very late, in a condition not matching the description, or with obvious damage or defects that were not disclosed in the listing, are generally covered.